The HUB Brooklyn developers break ground on Riverside Avenue restaurant and event space

 Cronk Duch Architecture also will move its offices to The HUB.

 The HUB is meant to be a gathering spot.
-There are outdoor dining spaces planned.
-The event space will be available to the public.
+There are outdoor dining spaces and the event space will be available to the public.

 “The HUB will activate the neighborhoods between San Marco and Riverside and Avondale.
 So I think it’s a tremendous connection and epicenter of those three great neighborhoods,” Janasik said.

-The Downtown Development Review Board approved plans in October 2020.
-They called for a three-level building and 2,593 square feet of outdoor space.
+The Downtown Development Review Board approved plans in October 2020 that called for a three-level building and 2,593 square feet of outdoor space.

 Southern Grounds will use 1,534 square feet of space on the ground floor.
 The second-level event space will be 1,318 square feet.